Seasawher/mathlib4-help/docs/tactics.md

 and then reducing that instance to evaluate the truth value of `p`.
 If it reduces to `isTrue h`, then `h` is a proof of `p` that closes the goal.

-Limitations:
-- The target is not allowed to contain local variables or metavariables.
+The target is not allowed to contain local variables or metavariables.
-  If there are local variables, you can try first using the `revert` tactic with these local variables to move them into the target, which may allow `decide` to succeed.
+If there are local variables, you can first try using the `revert` tactic with these local variables to move them into the target, or you can use the `+revert` option, described below.

+Options:
+- `decide +revert` begins by reverting local variables that the target depends on, after cleaning up the local context of irrelevant variables.
+  A variable is *relevant* if it appears in the target, if it appears in a relevant variable, or if it is a proposition that refers to a relevant variable.
+- `decide +kernel` uses kernel for reduction instead of the elaborator.
+  It has two key properties: (1) since it uses the kernel, it ignores transparency and can unfold everything, and (2) it reduces the `Decidable` instance only once instead of twice.
+- `decide +native` uses the native code compiler (`#eval`) to evaluate the `Decidable` instance, admitting the result via the `Lean.ofReduceBool` axiom.
+  This can be significantly more efficient than using reduction, but it is at the cost of increasing the size of the trusted code base.
+  Namely, it depends on the correctness of the Lean compiler and all definitions with an `@[implemented_by]` attribute.
+  Like with `+kernel`, the `Decidable` instance is evaluated only once.

-- Because this uses kernel reduction to evaluate the term, `Decidable` instances defined by well-founded recursion might not work, because evaluating them requires reducing proofs.
+Limitation: In the default mode or `+kernel` mode, since `decide` uses reduction to evaluate the term, `Decidable` instances defined by well-founded recursion might not work because evaluating them requires reducing proofs.
-  The kernel can also get stuck reducing `Decidable` instances with `Eq.rec` terms for rewriting propositions.
+Reduction can also get stuck on `Decidable` instances with `Eq.rec` terms.
-  These can appear for instances defined using tactics (such as `rw` and `simp`).
+These can appear in instances defined using tactics (such as `rw` and `simp`).
-  To avoid this, use definitions such as `decidable_of_iff` instead.
+To avoid this, create such instances using definitions such as `decidable_of_iff` instead.

 ## Examples